-On October 23, 2019, the Company closed the first tranche of a private placement fully subscribed by Sandstorm, raising gross proceeds of \$1,250 through the issuance of 7,812,500 common shares of Columbus Gold, at a price of \$0.16 per share and granting to Sandstorm a 0.5% net smelter returns royalty from Columbus Gold's ownership interest on gold production from the Maripa gold project in French Guiana, if and when Columbus Gold earns its interest in the project, and increasing up to 1% depending on Columbus Gold's interest in the project.
+On October 23, 2019, the Company closed the first tranche of a non-brokered private placement fully subscribed by Sandstorm (the "Sandstorm Private Placement"), raising gross proceeds of \$1,250 through the issuance of 7,812,500 common shares of Orea, at a price of \$0.16 per share and granting to Sandstorm a 0.5% net smelter returns royalty from Orea's ownership interest on gold production from the Maripa gold project in French Guiana, if and when Orea earns its interest in the project, and increasing up to 1% depending on Orea's interest in the project.
 No finders' fees have been paid in connection with this private placement.
+The Sandstorm Private Placement was closed on January 31, 2020, with only the first tranche completed as there remained outstanding conditions to be satisfied to proceed with the closing of the second tranche.
+Orea and Sandstorm have mutually agreed to consider an additional investment by Sandstorm in the Company once these conditions have been met.